evanjohn00/evanjohn00/README.md

 # Hi, I'm Evan 👋

-I'm a Senior Associate at JPMorganChase in focusing on AI, Automation & Data Strategy, and a part-time MSc Computer Science student at the University of Bath.
+I'm a Senior Associate at JPMorganChase, working in Frimwide Resiliency focusing on AI, Automation & Data Strategy, and a part-time MSc Computer Science student at the University of Bath.
 My work sits at the intersection of AI deployment, evaluation, and governance — and I'm building toward a research career in clinical AI.

 ## What I work on